stasf/stasf.github.io/README.md

 # Music Sample Store App

 Music Store App is a website that lets users preview and select common sound samples.
+The app utilizes localStorage which remembers user's selection after a page refresh / browser reload.

 Link to website:  http://stasf.github.io/